McCarthy’s 1st season in Dallas coming apart over turnovers

 “I have a continuing issue with ball security on my football team,” McCarthy said.
 “That’s something I personally take a lot of pride in and how it reflects on how you play the game of football.
 I’m not getting it done right now.”

 Ezekiel Elliott has five fumbles (four lost), already within one of the two-time rushing champion’s career high for a full season from 2018.
-Andy Dalton threw two interceptions in his first start replacing injured star quarterback Dak Prescott.
+Andy Dalton threw two interceptions in his first start replacing the injured Dak Prescott.

 “In practice, I’ve been focusing in on just kinda keeping it tight and not having it loose,” Elliott said.
 “I don’t know.
 I need to figure something out.”